DCOD-OpenSource/django-simple-help/README.rst

 Installation
 ------------
-* Obtain your copy of source code from git repository: ``git clone https://github.com/DCOD-OpenSource/django-simple-help.git``.
+* Obtain your copy of source code from the git repository: ``git clone https://github.com/DCOD-OpenSource/django-simple-help.git``.
 * Run ``python ./setup.py install`` from repository source tree or unpacked archive.
 Or use pip: ``pip install django-simple-help``.
-* If you want use simple help with ``django-modeltranslation`` - install with additional requirements ``pip install django-simple-help-modeltranslation``.
+* If you want to use simple help with ``django-modeltranslation`` - install with additional requirements ``pip install django-simple-help-modeltranslation``.

 Configuration
 -------------